What are the steps to becoming a Pilates Instructor?

 In summary, to become a Pilates Instructor you should:

-- Enroll in and complete a training program
+- Enroll in and complete a comprehensive training program

-At some point during this process you should start thinking about where you might teach.
+At some point during this process you should start thinking about where you might do your teaching and what type of clients you would ideally like to work with.
 You may be able to start teaching soon after, or even while you complete your program.
 For many students this can happen before they certify so don’t wait to take the initiative to begin.
 This is where you will really learn to be a teacher.
 There are many ways to be a Pilates teacher, and many different organizations where you can teach.
 Look for the place that will work for you at this point in your career.
 This might be a dedicated Pilates studio, a dance studio, the local gym, a community center, or a senior center.
-The key is to find a place that will allow you to begin practice teaching.
+The key is to find a place that will allow you to begin your teaching practice.

 Who can become a Pilates instructor?